admskrzpk/2-challenge/README.md

 # Challenge #2: Kafka App
 NOTE FIXME: app does not contain scopt implementation.
 All arguments needs to be passed manually, or hardcoded.
+Not enough time for tests - app tested manually.
 ## About the Project
 ```text
 Write a Kafka Streams application that does the following transformations: